inallib/DummyTransfer/README.md

 ```
 - Coverage of Unit test cases are less in the interest of time.
 - Acceptance test are something to write in the later stage.
-- In order to fire each URL on the page, this may be extended to a multi threaded parallel solution to handle it rather than just a simple sequential operation.
+- In order to fire each URL on the page, currently its a sequential mechanism.
+Which causes lot of performance issue.
+To solve this a multi threaded parallel solution to be introduced rather than just a simple sequential one.
 ```